 The 12-month Post Residential Program culminates in the assessment of the final units of competency and participants who have met all the requirements of each assessment will be awarded the Certificate IV in New Small Business.

 His Royal Highness The Prince of Wales has a long-standing commitment to the Australian Defence Force, for whom he serves as Colonel-in-Chief, Royal Australian Armoured Corps, a position he has held since 1977.
 Likewise, Her Royal Highness The Duchess of Cornwall is Colonel-in-Chief to the Royal Australian Corps of Military Police which she accepted in 2012.
 The Prince’s Lead Your Own Business program is a tangible expression of His Royal Highness’ concern for the welfare of those who have served in the Forces and their families.

 The Prince of Wales’s charitable entrepreneurship has touched people from all walks of life.
 Some of the most prominent issues with which His Royal Highness has been associated are the nurturing of corporate social responsibility and business innovation, addressing youth disadvantage, the preservation and transmission of traditional skills, arts and trades, promoting harmony and understanding between cultures and faiths, and the protection, enhancement and sustainability of the natural and built environment.

-The Prince’s Charities Australia was established to provide a coordinating presence for The Prince of Wales’ Australian charitable endeavours.
-The Prince’s Charities Australia is governed by a board of eminent Australians from a diverse range of backgrounds including business, defence, education and the community sector.
+The Prince’s Trust Australia was established to provide a coordinating presence for The Prince of Wales’ Australian charitable endeavours.
+The Prince’s Trust Australia is governed by a board of eminent Australians from a diverse range of backgrounds including business, defence, education and the community sector.